 This type of religious duty makes perfect sense for a people who had no permanent homes.
 In this model, the deity is not tied down by location.
 However, the ancients still believed that each deity had their own dwelling.
 While a particular deity might transcend space to a degree, they were still considered to have homes, usually in the heavens.
 These homes were believed to be on high mountain tops where the tips reached into the clouds and literally connected heaven and earth.
 (Entire books have been written on the significance of mountains as dwellings for the ancient gods so I won’t go into great depth here but I do suggest interested readers review the list of references and further reading at the end of this article.)
 The biblical scene of Moses meeting with God on the mountain top should come as no surprise.
 Hence why Sinai (or Horeb) was called הַר הָאֱלֹהִים, “the mountain of the gods”.

-Alternatively, the mountains were also places where deities could descend to the earth or even humans could climb to the heavens.
-This is certainly true of the story of the Tower of Babel.
-Certainly, when this ancient story says that God “came down to see the city and the tower the people were building“, it meant it literally.
+Alternatively, the mountains were also places where deities could descend to the earth or alternatively, humans could climb to the heavens.
+The idea that one could ascend to the heavens or that God could decend from the heavens is clearly visible in the story of the Tower of Babel.
+Certainly, when this ancient story states that God “came down to see the city and the tower the people were building“, it meant literally that God went down from the sky dwelling to the earth.
 God also “came down” before the destruction of Sodom and Gomorrah.
 This was not a foreign concept to the patriarchs as they did not conceive of deities being omnipresent.

-It was not until the Israelites became a mighty nation, with advanced cities, that worship at the high places was shifted.
+It was not until the Israelites became a mighty nation, with advanced cities, that worship at the high places was shifted to one or multiple central locations.
 Once a people group began to multiply and grow large, the need for cities, temples, and kings arose.
-This shift was clear in the biblical text.
+This shift is also seen in the biblical text.